romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which feature enables the synchronization of user identity data between your Identity Provider (IdP) and GitHub?
+Q: Which feature enables the synchronization of user identity data between your Identity Provider (IdP) and GitHub?
 <details><summary>Show the answer</summary><p>

 - **SCIM**